TaeHoonHer/23_Ministry-of-Oceans-and-Fisheries-Project/meeting/readme.md

 >> - Time : 19:00
 >> - Attendees : All personnel involved in the project
 >> - Meeting Agenda:
->>    - Discussion on project direction, upcoming meeting schedule, and distribution of responsibilities for each team member.
+>>    - Discussion on project direction, upcoming meeting schedule, and distribution of responsibilities for each team member

 ## Team leader-led meeting - Every Wednesday / 10:30 PM
 ### 05/03